 The North Carolina Respiratory Care Board utilizes the services of the National Board for Respiratory Care (NBRC) to conduct examinations of candidates for the Respiratory Care Practitioner License, and candidates pay their fees directly to NBRC.
-Based on data obtained from the NBRC, 140 persons who were residents of North Carolina applied between July 1, 2019, and June 30, 2020, to take the NBRC examination, but the Board does not have information to determine which of these persons applied for licensure in North Carolina, but we received 140 licensee applications from N.C.
-Residents.
+Based on data obtained from the NBRC, 221 persons who were residents of North Carolina applied for licensure between July 1, 2021, and June 30, 2022.
+Of the 221 individuals applying, 189 passed the NBRC examination required for licensure, but the Board does not have information to determine which of these persons applied for licensure in North Carolina, but we received 189 licensee applications from N.C.
+Residents who passed the exam.
+There remain 32 individuals who have not reported that they passed the examination.